Adapting Humanitarian Coordination – Challenges, Innovations, and Future Directions for NGO-led Mechanisms

 Although often developed as ‘work arounds’ to the barriers facing the system, they may also present opportunities for enhancing abilities to deliver principled humanitarian assistance in complex settings in manners that are more contextual, locally owned and accountable.
 It is critical that there is reflection at both response and global levels on what has and has not worked to date in such settings and how civil society actors at all levels can support such a continuation of principled aid modalities.
 This research offers some analysis drawing from four specific contexts and their implications for global and response level humanitarian coordination.

-Click on the below link to read the Report.
+Click on the below links to: